3mdeb/news-and-ideas/blog/content/post/2020-04-30-trenchboot-nlnet-release-04.md

 >Remember, that everything is done in NixOS and further verification is done for system precisely configured this way.

+>**IMPORTANT**: We needed to replace 16 GB SSD disk with 32 GB one.
+It's because during system update, there were issues with space left and update didn't finish.
+Therefore, remember to have **at least 32 GB disk**.

 1. Pull `3mdeb/nixpkgs` repository.

     ```